cdraeger/alfred2-flushdns-workflow/README.md

 No arguments will prompt you for a user and password.

 For more convenience, you can also enter your password after the keyword (separated by a space).
 This is much quicker, and don't worry: this workflow does not store or submit any data.
+If the password happens to be wrong, you will see the regular prompt by the system.

 Success or errors are reported through a notification.